-The Ramsar Convention aims to ensure the conservation and wise use of all wetlands through local and national actions and international cooperation, as a contribution towards achieving sustainable development throughout the world.
+The Ramsar Convention aims to ensure the conservation and wise use of all wetlands through local and national actions and international cooperation, as a contribution toward achieving sustainable development throughout the world.
 Although wetlands cover only around 6% of the Earth’s surface, they provide vital habitats for 40% of the world’s species.

 The Economics of Ecosystems and Biodiversity (TEEB)

 TEEB is a global initiative focused on making nature’s values visible.
 Its principal objective is to mainstream the values of biodiversity and ecosystem services into decision-making at all levels.
-It aims to achieve this goal by following a structured approach to valuation that helps decision-makers recognize the wide range of benefits provided by ecosystems and biodiversity, demonstrate their values in economic terms and, where appropriate, capture those values in decision-making.
+It aims to achieve this goal by following a structured approach to valuation that helps decision-makers recognize the wide range of benefits provided by ecosystems and biodiversity, demonstrates their values in economic terms and, where appropriate, captures those values in decision-making.